henroFall/Rasputin-up/README.md

 ```bash
 curl -L https://raw.githubusercontent.com/henroFall/Rasputin-up/main/rasputinupsetup.sh -o /tmp/rasputinupsetup.sh && sudo bash /tmp/rasputinupsetup.sh
 ```
 There are no options, there is no stopping it.
 The script is heavily commented so you can see what you're getting yourself into.
+Well, OK, there is one option.
+There is a --uninstall switch, if you want.
+It will revert your Pie back to what it was before the Mad Monk got ahold of it.

 ## Usage